BBaoVanC/guides.stkc.win/content/posts/odysseyn1x.md

 Now for the fun part, select `Checkra1n` and follow the instructions on screen.
 - *If you see "Sorry, [device] is not supported on [iOS version] at this point." select `Options` and enable `Allow untested iOS/iPadOS/tvOS versions`.*
-- *If you still cannot continue, and you are using an A11 device (iPhone 8 or X), enable `Skip A11 BPR check`.*
+- *If you still cannot continue, and you are using an A11 device, enable `Skip A11 BPR check`.*

 If succesful, your device will boot and the checkra1n app will appear on your homescreen. **Do not open it!**